-As we work to get your child well, we strive to create a safe and comforting environment fostering health and healing and work in partnership with you to help you better understand your child's illness.
+As we work to get your child well, we strive to create a safe and comforting environment, fostering health and healing and working in partnership with you to help you better understand your child's illness.

-Our programs for children integrate the expertise of top-tier pediatric gastroenterologists and other supporting digestive specialists who work collaboratively to understand your child's illness, evaluate all relevant treatment options and develop a fully integrated, coordinated plan of care.
-Team members contribute at all levels to your child's recovery strategy — from diagnosis, through treatment, disease management and patient follow-up.
+Our programs for children integrate the expertise of top-tier pediatric gastroenterologists in New York City and other supporting digestive specialists who work collaboratively to understand your child's illness, evaluate all relevant treatment options, and develop a fully integrated, coordinated plan of care.
+Team members contribute at all levels to your child's recovery strategy — from diagnosis through treatment, disease management, and patient follow-up.

-Patients also benefit from advances in electronic medical records, which allow team physicians to have immediate access to your child's medical record, including the ability to read test results, view x-rays and see medications prescribed.
+Patients also benefit from advances in electronic medical records, which allow team physicians to have immediate access to your child's medical history, including the ability to read test results, view x-rays, and see medications that have been prescribed.

 Our specialists are some of the best in the nation.
-Twenty-eight physicians from the Center are recognized as Top Doctors by Castle Connolly — more than any other digestive service or program in the greater New York region.
+Many of our physicians are recognized as Top Doctors by Castle Connolly — more than any other digestive service or program in the greater New York region.

 Partnership With Families

-We're firmly committed to working closely with you through each step of the treatment process, offering support and resources to put you at ease and help you understand your child's illness.
+Our team understands that the diagnosis of illness in a child affects the entire family.
+We are firmly committed to working closely with you through each step of the treatment process, providing support plus resources from our institution and other entities to put you at ease and help you understand your child's illness.
 This family-centered approach allows you to be an active participant in your child's treatment plan.

 Personalized, Coordinated Care

-From your first contact with the Center, our Clinical Program Coordinators and Patient Navigators personalize and coordinate your child's care.
+From the moment of your first contact with the CADC, our Clinical Program Coordinators and Patient Navigators personalize and coordinate your child's care.

-Clinical Program Coordinators are experienced nurses who answer questions you may have about your child's treatment, assist in scheduling diagnostic testing and appointments with specialists, and keep family members and referring physicians updated on your child's day-to-day progress.
+Clinical Program Coordinators are experienced nurses who answer questions about your child's treatment, assist in scheduling diagnostic testing and appointments with specialists, and keep family members and referring physicians updated on your child's day-to-day progress.